BerndiVader/MythicMobsExtension/README.md

-		targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. pspin = value(0 default) If there is a value != 0 the pobject will be spinned at value speed. invis = true/false(default) if invisible will be applied to the pobject
+		targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. pspin = value(0 default) If there is a value != 0 the pobject will be spinned at value speed. invis = true/false(default) if invisible will be applied to the pobject bounce=true/false(default) if enabled the projectile bounce from the ground. only make sense if gravity is used and stoponground=false. bred=0.2f(default) the amount the bouncing velocity is reduced. onbounceskill=onbounce=ob=skillname The skill that will be executed if the projectile hit the ground.
+For bounce example see below.

 	### MythicOrbitalProjectile:
 		Summon a orbital object on the targeted entity.
 Do not work on locations.
 The owner of the orbital projectile will be set to its caster.
 See the example who to use it.